2003 Melbourne runaway train: Background

 Three days prior to the Melbourne crash, the Waterfall rail accident in New South Wales had killed seven people as a result of the train entering a curve too quickly due to incapacitation of the train's driver.
+The trains deadman's system was revealed to be faulty thus not automatically stopping the train when the driver became unresponsive.

 The Broadmeadows railway line is an electrified line on the Melbourne rail network, running from the city centre to the northern suburbs.
 In February 2003, electric train services on the line were operated by M>Train, a subsidiary of British transport company National Express, under a franchise arrangement with the Victorian Government.
 The line was shared with diesel-hauled country train services operated by V/Line (then also a subsidiary of National Express) and Hoys Roadlines, and occasional freight services.

-Spencer Street station is one of the two main terminal stations on the Victorian rail network, and, in 2003, was the interchange for trains run by a number of operators, including M>Train, its fellow suburban operator Connex Melbourne, and country and interstate train operators V/Line, Hoys, West Coast Rail, CountryLink and Great Southern Rail.
+Spencer Street station (now Southern Cross) is one of the two main terminal stations on the Victorian rail network, and, in 2003, was the interchange for trains run by a number of operators, including M>Train, its fellow suburban operator Connex Melbourne, and country and interstate train operators V/Line, Hoys, West Coast Rail, CountryLink and Great Southern Rail.
 The station consisted of 14 platforms including dead-end platforms 1 to 8.

-Given the number of operators on the Broadmeadows line and in the central area, a complex control and signalling system was in place.
+Given the number of operators on the Broadmeadows line (now the Craigieburn line) and in the central area, a complex control and signalling system was in place.
 Most of the Broadmeadows line was controlled by Metrol, the main suburban control centre managed by Connex, either directly or through local signal boxes along the route.
 Metrol was responsible for trains up to the station boundary, from where it was possible to access all 8 dead-end platforms.
 However, final access to platforms 1 through 6 at Spencer Street was controlled by V/Line staff at Spencer Street No.1 signal box, and platforms 7 and 8 were jointly managed by the two control centres.

 The electric train involved in the accident was a 3-carriage Comeng electric multiple unit, and consisted of motor car 393M, unpowered trailer 1048T, and second motor car 394M.
 The country train was 4 H type carriages hauled by diesel-powered N class locomotive 463.